The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

+For the 2D compressible Euler equations, the low-regularity local well-posedness result was proven by Zhang in \cite{zhang}.
+In particular, Zhang proved the local well-posedness in $H^s$ for $s>\frac74$ with respect to the regularity of fluid velocity, vorticity and density.
+Therefore, according to the corresponding low-regularity local well-posedness result by Zhang \cite{zhang}, the Cauchy problems of the 2D compressible Euler equations is anticipated to be ill-posed at the threshold regularity $H^\frac{7}{4}$.
+See Remark \ref{rk euler} for a more detailed discussion.

-In this paper, we first show that the Cauchy problems of the 2D ideal compressible MHD equations \eqref{MHD} are ill-posed in the fractional Sobolev space $H^\frac{7}{4}(\mathbb{R}^2)$, in contrast to the $H^2$ ill-posedness in 3D that we obtained in \cite{an2}.
+In this paper, we first show that the Cauchy problems of the 2D ideal compressible MHD equations \eqref{MHD} are (isotropically) ill-posed in the fractional Sobolev space $H^s(\mathbb{R}^2)$ for $s<\frac74$ and anisotropically ill-posed in $H^\frac74(\mathbb{R}^2)$.
 Furthermore, this ill-posedness is driven by the instantaneous shock formation.
 To our best knowledge, this is the first nonlinear result of low regularity ill-posedness for the 2D ideal compressible MHD.
 In the absence of the magnetic field, the ideal MHD system reduces to the compressible Euler equations.
 Our work thus also serves as the first low-regularity ill-posedness result for the 2D compressible Euler equations \eqref{euler1}.
-For these 2D Euler equations, this $H^\frac{7}{4}$ ill-posedness is the desired result according to the corresponding low-regularity local well-posedness result by Zhang \cite{zhang}, where she proved the local well-posedness in $H^s$ for $s>\frac74$ with respect to the regularity of fluid velocity, vorticity and density.
-See Remark \ref{rk euler} for a more detailed discussion.